|

 Follett

-to CCA: Advising that the time-table proposed by Adastra was designed to enable
+to CCA: Advising that the time-table proposed by Adastra was designed

-small amount of air mail to and from Bega does not warrant changing the time-table.
+that the comparatively small amount of air mail to and from Bega

-light houses on the Sydney - Bega route to obtain actual weather conditions. |
+to communicate with light houses on the Sydney - Bega route to obtain

 NAA